TriteHexagon/Trite_ASM_Repository/README.md

 # TriteHexagon's ASM Repository

-Here you can find all my Pokémon songs to use in your own hacks.
+Here you can find all my Pokémon demixes to use in your own hacks.
+These are all **FREE TO USE**, but please credit me wherever you can.

 Some of the songs utilize custom code so please follow the instructions here to get them working, or contact me so I can help.

+A quick note: all the songs are in the old sound format (from before 2020).
+They should work in newer versions of pokecrystal, but if you want them converted to the new format, use [dannye's converter inclued in crystal-tracker](https://github.com/dannye/crystal-tracker).
+It should work for all music except for the ones with custom code.

 ## Normal